John King, Realtor — KingRealtor757

 Great Neck Recreation Center

-83,000-square-foot facility located right behind Cox High School — indoor pool, cardio and weight training rooms, basketball and volleyball courts, racquetball courts, and a walking trail near Lynnhaven Bay.
-Local programs, classes, and leagues throughout the year.
-One membership covers all seven area recreation centers in Virginia Beach.
+83,000-square-foot facility behind Cox High School — indoor pool, cardio and weight rooms, basketball, volleyball, racquetball courts, and a walking trail near Lynnhaven Bay.

 🌳